- The definition of a slough is the skin of a snake or a layer or covering that has been discarded.

 Origin: after Slough of Despond, a deep swamp in Bunyan's Pilgrim's Progressdeep, hopeless dejection or discouragement

-See slough in American Heritage Dictionary
+slough definition by American Heritage Dictionary

-Origin: , from Old English slōh.
+Origin: Middle English, from Old English slōh.

 Origin: Middle English slughe.

 slough - Medical Definition